irregularchat/template-instructional-design/Development-Training_Name/4-Implement/Lesson_Plans-POI_NAME/Lesson_Plan01-NAME/POI-Template/Lesson_Plan-LESSON_NAME.md

 ### SCOPE OF LESSON

-This 2-hour lesson is an introductory level orientation to Commissary anti-robbery procedures.
-The **end state** of this lesson **is for new Commissary employees to be able to recall the necessary steps to take in the event of a robbery at the store.
-The** author's intent **is that new employees learn anti-robbery principles and procedures and choose appropriate actions during a series of scenario-based exercises.
+This %%amount of time%% lesson is an %%level of training%% orientation %%to Commissary anti-robbery procedures%%.
+The **end state** of this lesson **%%is for new Commissary employees to be able to recall the necessary steps to take in the event of a robbery at the store%%**.
+The author's intent **is that new employees learn anti-robbery principles and procedures and choose appropriate actions during a series of scenario-based exercises.
 By the end of the lesson, new employees should have a solid grasp of the actions to take if the store is being robbed.
 This lesson is common to all Commissary departments and** links to other parts of the curriculum** by reinforcing the character attributes of accountability and responsibility.

 ### Learning Objectives